Pleiades: Jewels Inspired by the Seven Sisters

 A color composite image of the Pleiades star cluster from the Digitized Sky Survey

-There’s a beautiful symmetry in sapphires mined by women and linked to the Pleiades, a constellation so often associated with feminine energy.
-Barbara Hand Clow even writes that “Pleiadians enter our world via sapphires.”
-That poetic detail sealed it for me.
+There is something deeply meaningful about sapphires mined by women and connected to a constellation so often associated with feminine energy.
+As Barbara Hand Clow writes, “Pleiadians enter our world via sapphires,” a poetic idea that felt ideal for this collection.

 Every element of the Pleiades Collection is intentionally designed.
 The sapphires are set in custom, hand-fabricated open-back settings made from Fairmined 14k yellow gold.
 I wanted the stones to rest against the skin, creating a quiet connection between the wearer and the gem’s natural energy.

-The softly hammered, satin-finished gold discs represent points on a star map—and were inspired by a scene in Sachdeva’s story where one of the sisters wears a glowing necklace like a halo.
+The softly hammered, satin-finished gold discs represent points on a star map.
 I made each disc by melting down tiny leftover pieces of Fairmined gold scrap, hammering them flat, and soldering them into celestial patterns.
-It’s a labor of love, and a reflection of the alchemy of transformation—turning remnants into radiant symbols.
-Faceted clusters of champagne zircons add just the right touch of twinkling starlight.
+It’s a labor of love, and a reflection of the alchemy of transformation; turning remnants into radiant symbols.
+Faceted clusters of champagne zircons add just the right amount of twinkling starlight.

 An exquisite Moyo Gems 5.35 carat blue-violet rough sapphire mined by Anna-Julius in Tanzania and featured in Michelle Pajak-Reynolds’s Pleiades Collection Adelpha pendant.
 Photo credit: Michelle Pajak-Reynolds Studios